Meidar-S/pylocksfile/README.md

 *	**testReadWriteLocks(locksfile_path)**
 	A simple hard-coded script where two processes block each other at each step.
 It show general correctness of the locking mechanism,
 *	**testRace(locksfile_path, n_process = 4, n_tracks = 50, n_races = 100)**
 	Tests not only the correctness of the locking mechanism, but also it's speed.
-The test consists of several process performing hand-over-hand iteration over a cyclic list several times. *n_process* is the number of processes, *n_tracks* is the length of the list and *n_races* is the number of cycles.
+The test consists of several processes performing hand-over-hand iteration over a cyclic list several times. *n_process* is the number of processes, *n_tracks* is the length of the list and *n_races* is the number of cycles.
 	It show that as *n_tracks* and *n_races* increases, *pylocksfile* is up to 3 times faster than native python locks.
 As *n_process* increases, and *n_tracks* decreases, the speedup decreases to 1 due to context switch over-head.